digiah/mapamatica/README.md

 # mapamatica
-inout csv and a map comes out
+input csv and a map comes out

 ## Parts